The Old Train Depot

 (Somebody always is.)
 Presto!
 They have the makings of a great time for visiting.

-However, whatever one is doing, when the Camp Ground bell rings, it is time to drop everything and head for the Auditorium,
+However, whatever one is doing, when the Camp Ground bell rings, it is time to drop everything and head for the

-for Saturday evening programs, Sunday morning services, Sunday afternoon programs or evening Vespers.
+Auditorium, for Saturday evening programs, Sunday morning services, Sunday afternoon programs or evening Vespers.

 While the Lancaster Camp Ground is located in Central Ohio its people are certainly not restricted to there.
 There are

 cottage owners that hail from all over the United States.
-A number of senior citizens make their winter homes in Florida or
+A number of senior citizens make their winter homes in Florida

-Ground from Michigan, West Virginia, Indiana, Pennsylvania, Illinois, New Jersey, Arizona, and California.
+Camp Ground from Michigan, West Virginia, Indiana, Pennsylvania, Illinois, New Jersey, Arizona, and California.

 Your interest in the Lancaster Camp Ground is appreciated.
-A wide variety of people from young children to the extremely
+A wide variety of people from young children to the

-aesthetic enrichment, and spiritual renewal.
+relaxation, aesthetic enrichment, and spiritual renewal.

 The Lancaster Camp Ground “family” welcomes you and invites you to visit as often as you can.
-We trust that you will also
+We trust that you will

-experience the special “spirit” of this place as so many have before you and that your Christian life will be enhanced.
+also experience the special “spirit” of this place as so many have before you and that your Christian life will be enhanced.

 Lancaster Camp Ground